jpborrero/DataScienceProject/README.md

 In order to generate results on different bin numbers, modify the variable 'bin_num' at the top of the file.
 This variable can be found on line 20, viable values include:
 	2, 3, 4, 5, 10

+#SVM Classifier Experiment

+Python Version 2.7.13

+In order to reproduce the SVM experiment results generated in the project, please see the file 'svm_classifier.py'.
+The script may be readily run with the command:
+	python svm_classifier.py

+#Classifiers Comparison

+Python Version 2.7.13

+In order to reproduce the Classifiers comparison  results generated in the project, please see the file 'classifierscompilation.py'.
+The script may be readily run with the command:
+	python classifierscompilation.py